 Historically, positioning the Frisian language on the edge of loss, similarly to the Ainu language, was encouraged more by socio-political factors than linguistics itself.
 As will be discussed in more detailed in Section 5.2.2, systematic loss of the Frisian language has been progressing since the beginning of the 16th century when Friesland was integrated with the Dutch Republic (under the Union of Utrecht in 1579) and then more firmly from the beginning of the 19th century with the Kingdom of the Netherlands (Bremmer, 2001).
-Since that time, because the Dutch language evolved as a dominant language becoming the language of administration, culture and politics, the decline in use of the Frisian language was banned in educational sphere having a detrimental effect on the language itself (Sijens, 1999).
-This resulted in the further encroachment of the Dutch language became an endangered language (Fishman, 1991; Bremmer, 2009).
+Since that time, because the Dutch language evolved as a dominant language becoming the language of administration, culture and politics, the decline in use of the Frisian language was observed and ceased to be used (Bremmer, 2001, 2009).
+The use of Frisian language was banned in educational sphere having a detrimental effect on the language itself (Sijens, 1999).
+This resulted in the further encroachment of the Dutch language in all spheres of Frisian society, to the point that the Frisian language became an endangered language (Fishman, 1991; Bremmer, 2009).